MAPF-Competition/web_resource/updates.md

 * Test round evaluation instances.
 * Best-known solutions to all evaluation instances.
 * Tables that describe the configuration of each benchmark instance, metrics describing the best-known solution for that instance, links to download the solutions and links to the implementation which produced that solution.

+All the best-known solutions can be downloaded and analysed with [PlanViz](https://github.com/MAPF-Competition/PlanViz), our offline visualisation tool (previously open-sourced in 2023).

 📂In the [Code Archive](https://github.com/MAPF-Competition/Code-Archive), you will find: